For the Big Money:

 A: Golden hills.

 That’s right.
 The hills of California are usually gold.
 But when it rains, odd things happen.
 Usually in the desert.
-Things turn green and chaos ensues.
+Things turn green and chaos – well you know the rest.

 Offspring #2 and I had heard of a mysterious flower bloom in the desert of California due to the unusual amount of rain.
 We found it easily as the news had been posted at all the “Good Sam’s” camper parks throughout the US.
 We just followed the five to seven million RVs and Motor Homes converging on a windy, two lane country road headed in that direction.
 These were not the pop up camper vans many of us